google/skia/site/user/api/SkCanvas_Reference.md

 SkMetaData& getMetaData()
 </pre>

-Returns storage to associate additional data with the canvas.
+associates additional data with the canvasReturns storage to associate additional data with the canvas.
 The storage is freed when <a href="#Canvas">Canvas</a> is deleted.

 ### Return Value